Choosing a new vendor is always tricky.

 The business has a strong community of 21,000 certified translators.

 Nothing makes you trust a business more than actual examples and case studies.
-And we have to admit that Iyuno-SDI’s web page does a great job at showing just that.
+And we have to admit that Iyuno’s web page might be the best at showing just that.

 London-based VSI has big clients like Disney, Discovery Channel, BBC, and HBO.